Today, we’re sharing 14 common misconceptions about owning a condominium:

 Unless that balcony has an existing natural gas line, you likely aren’t going to be doing any bbq-ing.
 Fire rules prevent propane tanks from being transported in elevators, and for that reason, barbecues are usually banned in condos.

 4. I can Airbnb if I want to.

-While Toronto’s new Airbnb rules don’t come into effect until July 2018, condo owners are also governed by the rules in their building.
+While Toronto’s is still updating it’s Airbnb rules, condo owners are also governed by the rules in their building.
 Most Toronto condos prohibit leases that are less than six months, so Airbnb-ing your unit is likely in contravention of the rules.
 Also to note: even if your condo doesn’t have a rule about short-term accommodation rentals, those rules can change at any time.

 5. The roof needs replacing – I’m glad the condo board is paying and not me!